Creamy chicken and mushroom pasta with peas is an easy, one-pot complete dinner that’s ready in about 30 minutes!

 One-pot creamy chicken and mushroom pasta with peas

-Creamy chicken and mushroom pasta with peas is an easy, one-pot dinner!
+Creamy chicken and mushroom pasta with peas is a quick and easy, one-pot dinner!

 - 2 teaspoons olive oil